Birth and Death Certificates

 - Aunts, uncles, cousins, in-laws, ex-spouses, etc. cannot obtain a vital record.

-- Birth records become public information after 100 years; and death, marriage, and divorce after 50 years.
+- Birth records become public information after 100 years; and death, marriage, and divorce records after 25 years.

 - Request copies of death certificates for all deaths occurring in Fairfax County and the cities of Fairfax and Falls Church during the past 5 years